xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 In a language like C the handling of variables is relatively straightforward.
 If a variable x gets referenced in an expression such as if (x != 0), and that variable is not defined anywhere, then the code will fail to build, typically with an unresolved error at link-time.
 Also in C a variable x does not live in any hierarchy, so its value for the purposes of expression evaluation is not affected by anything else.
 C variables also have a clear type such as int or long double.

-In XCDL things are not so straightforward.
+In xCDL things are not so straightforward.

 Option values
 -------------